Skip to content

 What if a student hands documentation of disability directly to me?

 The student should be directed to take their documentation to the L/AC.
-In addition to determining and establishing appropriate accommodations, the L/AC can provide additional support services that may be beneficial to the student’s success.
+In addition to determining and establishing appropriate accommodations, the L/AC can connect students to additional support services that may be beneficial.
 The L/AC stores student documentation in a private secure format.

 What if a student asks for an accommodation but does not have an FNL?